 Ultimately Simon Bird provides us with a directorial debut of layered emotion and humour.
 One that beautifully reflects the summer holidays many of us will have experienced as teens.
 While equally celebrating the love of a mother and son caught in a loop of loneliness.
 Their lives in lockdown, as they both scream for new experiences, adventure and meaning.
 Delivering a film that feels quintessentially British, yet relatable to all.
 With its narrative, style and performances nothing short of an understated triumph.

 Road to Perdition (2002)

 Road to Perdition takes us on a devastating journey into revenge, father-son relationships and life choices.
-Echoing the family based drama and tension of The Godfather and Goodfellas, while equally lacing its narrative with a rare emotional intelligence.
-Ultimately delivering one one of the finest Depression-era crime drama’s ever made.
+Echoing the family-based drama and tension of The Godfather and Goodfellas, while equally lacing its narrative with rare emotional intelligence.
+Ultimately delivering one of the finest Depression-era crime drama’s ever made.

 It’s on the personal level that Road cuts deepest.
 “We are all murderers in this room,” says Rooney to Sullivan.
 Even the last words we hear — “He was my father” — evoke feelings too complicated for tears.
 Like all films that count for something, this stunner gets under your skin.
 Put Road on the short list for Best Movie of 2002.Peter Travers (Rolling Stone) July 12th 2002

 When the Wind Blows (1986)